 Another thing you want to look at is the expiration date of your passport.
 Make sure it’s not expiring anytime soon.
 Some countries will not allow entry if your passport expiration is less than six months from your departure date.
 If you need to renew your passport, it typically takes four to six weeks.
 While you can expedite this process, it’s best not to leave it to chance.
 Locate your passport and check the expiration date well before you’re trip so you’re prepared in advance.

 You should also scan your passport and save a digital copy on your phone.
 If your physical passport gets misplaced or stolen during your travels, you’ll have this as a back-up to get back home.
+A quick google search will reveal tons of articles showing you the documents you need to prepare for traveling abroad.
+Here is the list of travel documents written by Clever Journey.

 If you aren’t already aware of visa requirements for the country you’re traveling to, you could wind up paying a lot of additional fees you weren’t expecting.
 Many countries don’t require United States passport holders to have a visa.
 However, there are some that will collect a visa fee upon arriving at the airport and this isn’t included in your airfare price.